mmatschiner/tutorials/ml_phylogeny_inference/README.md

 We have now used bootstrapping to assess node support in two different phylogenies, the phylogeny for the 16s alignment and that of the rag1 alignment.
 We have visually inspected the two phylogenies, but we have not yet quantified the difference between them or the overall support that each of them has.

 * As a measure of the distance between two trees, the [Robinson-Foulds distance](https://en.wikipedia.org/wiki/Robinson–Foulds_metric) ([Robinson and Foulds 1981](https://www.sciencedirect.com/science/article/pii/0025556481900432?via%3Dihub)) is commonly used.
 This measure is defined as the number of topological rearrangements that are required to convert one of the trees into the other.
-It can be calculated with the R script [`get_rf_distance.r`](src/get_rf_distance.r) if the R packages [ape](https://cran.r-project.org/web/packages/ape/) and [phangorn](https://cran.r-project.org/web/packages/phangorn/) are installed:
+It can be calculated with the R script [`get_rf_distance.r`](src/get_rf_distance.r) if the R packages [ape](https://cran.r-project.org/web/packages/ape/) and [phangorn](https://cran.r-project.org/web/packages/phangorn/) are installed on your machine:

 		Rscript get_rf_distance.r RAxML_bipartitions.16s_filtered_bs.out RAxML_bipartitions.rag1_filtered_bs.out